-Endler’s Livebearer are undoubtedly one of the best cold-water fish for a beginner who is just starting on the fish-keeping hobby because they are easy to care for, and hardy.
+Endler’s Livebearer are undoubtedly one of the best freshwater fish for a beginner who is just starting in the fish-keeping hobby because they are easy to care for, and hardy.
 Endlers are also attractive and do not grow more than 2 inches.

 Endler’s livebearers can tolerate a wide range of water temperatures and are an excellent choice as small pet fish that don’t really need an aquarium heater to feel at home.

 They remain small even in adulthood, measuring not more than 1.8 inches for females and barely 1 inch for males.

 An aquarium as small as 10 gallons can accommodate them, though you can go for a larger one to make them feel more comfortable should you opt to keep a large group.

 At times the best way to keep them is in their own fish tanks.